The Citi Simplicity Card credit score requirement is 700 or higher, meaning that you need at least good credit to get this card.

-Then again, some users report approval with scores as low as 660, while others report denials for the Citi Simplicity with scores as high as 720.
-So you never can be 100% sure whether you’ll be approved just by credit score alone.
-Plus, your credit score is only one of the aspects Citi will look at when making a decision on your application.
+It is also worth noting that you never can be 100% sure whether you’ll be approved just by credit score alone.
+Your credit score is only one of the aspects Citi will look at when making a decision on your application.
 Your debt, annual income, and any past negative marks on your credit report will also matter.

 Citi store cards require at least fair credit for approval.
 But purchases are limited to the affiliated merchant or its website.
 The Best Buy® Store Card and the Shell Gas Card are among the many store cards that also have a full-fledged version on either the Visa or Mastercard network, which can be used anywhere the network is accepted.
 Those cards aren’t as easy to get as the store versions, as they require at least good credit.